-4.22 Flight with Doors Removed
+4.22 Flight with Summer Canopy

-Before flying with removed doors any loose objects must be removed from the cabin or safely stowed.
+Depending on customer configuration the gyroplane can be configured with a summercanopy, which features opened canopy sides, or minimalistic sports style canopy.
+Before flying with summer canopy any loose objects must be removed from the cabin or safely stowed.